djm30/ttrim/README.md

 - `-s`, `--start`: The desired starting point of the trimmed video.
 - `-e`, `--end`: The desired end point of the trimmed video.
 This can be provided as a timestamp in the format `HH:MM:SS`, `MM:SS`, a percentage `DD%` or as a number of seconds.

-- `-e`, `--end`: The desired end point of the trimmed video.
-This can be provided as a timestamp in the format `HH:MM:SS`, `MM:SS`, a percentage `DD%` or as a number of seconds.

 - `-o`, `--output`: The output location for the trimmed video file.
 If not provided, the trimmed video will be saved in the same directory as the original video.
 Can be a specific file or a directory in which case a filename will be generated

 ## Examples